International Criminal Law

 A large number of non-UN IGOs are development banks.
 These banks are regionally based and have these two objectives in common: 1) to act as a member of the international development community and 2) to help their own country’s trade relationships.
 Because staffs for non-UN groups tend to be small, attorneys often find themselves doing paralegal-esque work.
 There are several regional development banks handling a range of issues and promoting the economic development and social progress of its membership.
 Some examples are the Asian Development Bank, the Islamic Development Bank, the EBRD, the ADB, and the IDB.

 The ADB is devoted to reducing poverty, improving living conditions, and mobilizing resources within Africa.
 It has members from the 53 African countries, as well as 24 countries in the Americas, Europe, and Asia.
 There are about 1,100 employees, 50 of whom are in the Law Department.
-The Law Department has operation and administration and finance divisions, and operates much like any other in-house law department.
-The kind of experience and skills important in this Department, as reported by a current intern, are organizational and time management skills, ability to work on a team and be a self-starter.
+The Law Department has operation and administration and finance divisions and operates much like any other in-house law department.
+The kind of experience and skills important in this Department, as reported by a current intern, are organizational and time management skills, the ability to work on a team, and be a self-starter.
 Although there is no language requirement at the ADB, most employees are conversant in both English and French.
 Additionally, you must be a citizen of one of the bank’s member countries, which includes the U.S.

 Headquartered in London, the EBRD is the region’s largest single investor and helps to build democracies and market economies.
 The mandate of the EBRD is that it assists only those countries committed to democratic principles.
 A Harvard Law School student who interned at the EBRD submitted his application in December for his summer internship.
 He worked with the EBRD’s Legal Transition Team, which does legal reform work.
 He believes some knowledge of Russian is helpful, though any foreign language is beneficial and prior international experience is critical.

 The Asian Development Bank is an international development finance institution with the mission of helping developing member countries reduce poverty and improve their people’s quality of life.
 In pursuing its mission, the Asian Development Bank gives loans, technical assistance, grants, advice, and knowledge.
 With headquarters in Manila, Philippines, it has 67 member countries, one of which is the United States.
-Summer internships are available in the Office of the General Counsel (OGC) for a two to three month period between June and August.
-The OGC provides support to the Asian Development Bank and its member countries on legal matters relating to the organization, administration, finance, policies, law and policy reform and public/private sector operations.
+Summer internships are available in the Office of the General Counsel (OGC) for a two to three-month period between June and August.
+The OGC provides support to the Asian Development Bank and its member countries on legal matters relating to the organization, administration, finance, policies, law and policy reform, and public/private sector operations.

-A favorable applicant is one who is a national of one of the member countries, has prior development experience, strong analytical and communication skills, and an ability to work in a multilateral environment.
+A favorable applicant is one who is a national of one of the member countries, has prior development experience, strong analytical and communication skills, and the ability to work in a multilateral environment.
 Intern projects vary from year to year based on the needs of the Asian Development Bank.
-Past assignments have included study on trade and investment in South Asia, energy and infrastructure regulation and transactions, valuation of road assets, and industrial energy efficiency in Southeast Asia.
+Past assignments have included research on trade and investment in South Asia, energy and infrastructure regulation and transactions, valuation of road assets, and industrial energy efficiency in Southeast Asia.
 For post-graduate employment, you also must be a national of a member country.
 From the Asian Development Bank website, you can view current vacancies.
 All permanent positions require you to fill out a Personal History Form.